ballerina-platform/ballerina-dev-website/spec/http/spec.md

 #### 4.3.2.
 Anydata return value info

-The same annotation can be used to specify the MIME type return value when a particular resource function returns one of the anydata typed values.
+The same annotation can be used to specify the MIME type return value when a particular resource method returns one of the anydata typed values.
 In this way users can override the default MIME type which the service type has defined based on the requirement.
 Users can define the potential response payload content type as the mediaType to perform some pre-runtime validations in addition to the compile-time validations as same as produces resource